adityabaser/Optical-Character-Recognition/README.md

 PyTesseract is an optical character recognition package developed by Google to recognize and read the text embedded in images.
 We also build a Flask Application to make it more user friendly for the user to use the product.

+We are going to test out printed and a handwritten images and access the extracted text.

 ## Installation of required modules

 * pip install pytesseract